Zeil Am Main (Lower Franconia), Germany September 2023 (Tour 8)

 Mainz (Rhein Pal.), Germany July 2022 (Tour 6)

-Vanya wasn’t so keen on Mainz but she has an aversion to larger towns and was always going to feel disappointed after Bacharach.
-I, on the other hand, didn’t mind it but the city has a wonderful cathedral and there was a beer festival on over the weekend we were there.
+Vanya wasn’t particularly impressed by Mainz but she’s not that keen on larger towns and, anyway, was always going to feel disappointed after Bacharach.
+I, on the other hand, quite like Mainz.
+The city has a wonderful cathedral and, joy of joys, there was a beer festival taking place over the weekend we were there.

 We booked into a city centre camp site just over the river from the Old Town.
 The main bridge across the Rhine was a stones throw from the camp site and the beer festival was at the other end of it.
-Perfect location and planning!
+Perfect!

-Founded at the confluence of the Rhein and Main Rivers by the Romans in the 1st century, Mainz (previously Mogantiacum) is the capital of the Rhein Palatinate region.
-More than 80% of the city was destroyed by allied bombing in WW2 but, to see it now, you would barely believe those figures.
-It was quickly and carefully restored.
-There is one church, that of St Christoph, adjacent to the Karmerliterplatz, of which only the outer shell remains and that has deliberately been left standing in memory of the victims and the destruction of the city during the heavy bombings of 1942 and 1945.
+Founded at the confluence of the Rhein and Main Rivers by the Romans in the 1st century, Mainz (previously Mogantiacum) is the capital of the Rhein Palatinate state.
+More than 80% of the city was destroyed by allied bombing in WW2 but, to see the place now, you would hardly know it.
+The damage was all very quickly and carefully restored except that the burnt out shell of one church, the Saint Christoph close to Karmerliterplatz, was left untouched as a memorial to the city’s victims of the many bombing raids between 1942 and 1945.

-Anyone visiting Mainz old town will very quickly find the Marktplatz, just follow the crowds of people.
-In this square and the surrounding area is a large part of Mainz’s history.
-There are a number of beautiful pastel coloured buildings, the marktbrunnen fountain, the Gutenberg Museum and most important of all, the Mainz Dom (St Martin’s Cathedral).
-It’s worth going to the old town to see the cathedral alone.
+Anyone visiting Mainz old town will very quickly find the Marktplatz, simply follow the crowds of people.
+There’s a great deal of history to be found on this square and in adjoining areas.
+There are numerous pretty pastel coloured buildings, the Marktbrunnen Fountain, the Gutenberg Museum and most important of all, the Mainz Dom (St Martin’s Cathedral).
+It’s worth visiting the old town to see the Cathedral alone.

-Almost next to the Cathedral is the Gutenberg Museum.
-In case you don’t know, Mainz was home to Johannes Gutenberg who in the early 1450’s invented metal type printing.
-This means of mass printing revolutionised publishing and it perhaps comes as no surprise that Mainz is home to both Germany’s first ever newspaper and the Allgemeine Zeitung.
+Almost adjacent to the Cathedral is the Gutenberg Museum.
+For the unaware, Mainz was home to Johannes Gutenberg who in the early 1450’s invented metal type printing.
+This form of mass printing revolutionised publishing and it perhaps comes as no surprise that Mainz subsequently became home to both Germany’s first ever newspaper and the Allgemeine Zeitung.
 William Caxton subsequently built on Gutenberg’s device and introduced printing into England.

-After fully exploring the Markplatz and the area thereabouts I headed off to walk the eastern side of the old town.
-There I found so many stolpersteine (see previous blogs on Bacharach and Rudesheim) but, more uplifting, I stumbled on the Evangelische Christuskirche (the Evangelical Church) where, inside, a string orchestra was rehearsing.
-Don’t misunderstand me, it wasn’t the church which so fascinated me although the church building is impressive.
-No, Evangelicals are a bit too fundamentalist for me, I was captivated by the music being played.
-Sadly, I didn’t recognise the music but it was an enjoyable 30 minutes just listening and watching.
+After exploring the Markplatz and surrounding area, I headed off to the eastern side of the old town.
+There I found numerous stolpersteine (see previous blogs on Bacharach and Rudesheim) but, on altogether brighter note, I stumbled on the Evangelische Christuskirche (the Evangelical Church) where a string orchestra was rehearsing.
+I didn’t recognise the music they were playing but it was an enjoyable 30 minutes just listening and watching.
 I don’t think I have ever seen a conductor work so hard to get his points across to the orchestra.

 Sankt Gaor (Rhein Pal.), Germany July 2022 (Tour 6)